 Shortly after becoming fully red, the fruit begins to soften and wrinkle (hence the similarity to a date.
 The fruit can be eaten after it becomes wrinkled, but most people prefer them during the interval between the yellow-green stage and the full red stage.

 In Turkish, jujube is called “hünnap,” or depending on the region, “innap,” or “ünnap,” coming from the Arabic “innap.”
 Jujube was one of the favourite fruit preserves at Topkapı Palace, where there was a special kitchen for jam-making known as a “reçelhane.”

 Jujubes (Joo-Joo-Bees) are also commonly called red dates, Chinese dates, Korean dates or Indian dates.

 Jujubes, fresh or dried, make a tasty and nutrient-boosting snack, and they can be used in place of apples in recipes.

 Try adding sliced jujubes to your autumn salads.
 Toss with baby spinach or rocket, walnuts, blue cheese, and a sweet vinaigrette.

-Slice thinly and add to oatmeal or yogurt for added sweetness.
+Slice thinly and add to oatmeal or yoghurt for added sweetness.

 Bake sliced jujubes with pork chops in the oven like you would apples.

-Make jujube chips by slicing thinly and placing in a single layer on a parchment-lined baking sheet.
+Make jujube chips by slicing them thinly and placing them in a single layer on a parchment-lined baking sheet.
 Bake at 250 degrees until dehydrated.